top of page

 During the flyby, the crew captured the first images of the lunar far side taken by crewed astronauts in the modern era.
 Mission Specialist Hansen and his crewmates named two newly identified craters on the lunar surface — one was named in honor of Commander Wiseman's late wife.
 This deeply moving tribute underscored the human dimension of this mission.

-The lunar flyby also marked the completion of a seven-hour observation period, after which NASA mission control received a congratulatory message from President Donald J. Trump.
+The lunar flyby also marked the completion of a seven-hour observation period.
+Following this, NASA mission control received a congratulatory message from President Donald J. Trump.

 Conclusion

-When Orion's main parachutes deployed over the Pacific and mission control erupted in controlled celebration, it was not merely the conclusion of a 10-day flight.
+When Orion's main parachutes deployed over the Pacific, mission control erupted in celebration.
+This was not merely the conclusion of a 10-day flight.
 It was the resumption of a journey that had been suspended for 54 years.

 The Artemis II crew returned with data, imagery, and lived experience that no simulation can replicate.
 Victor Glover, Christina Koch, Jeremy Hansen, and Reid Wiseman did not simply orbit the Moon — they redefined who gets to stand at the edge of the cosmos.
 That redefinition is permanent.

-As mission control declared at splashdown, A new chapter of the exploration of our celestial neighbor is complete.
+As mission control declared at splashdown, a new chapter in the exploration of our celestial neighbor is complete.
 The next chapter has already begun.

 Enhanced Research Paper Support